 - Be grateful you know.
 Seriously.
-I know life would be much easier sometimes if we just could keep blinders on.
+I know life would be much easier if we just could keep blinders on.
 But the fact that you know means you are in a position to be protective.
-And, especially if your child told you something, no matter how upsetting, it means you have that vital protective connection.
+If your child told you something — no matter how upsetting — it means you have that vital protective connection.

-- Stay calm yourself.
-Your fear, frustration, and anger will transfer immediately to him.
-Even if he is not in panic mode, he can easily be pushed into it by absorbing your feelings.
+- Stay calm.
+Your fear, frustration, and anger will transfer immediately to your child.
+Even if they are not in panic mode, they can easily be pushed into it by absorbing your feelings.
 Don’t get us wrong, we are not suggesting that you are not allowed to feel angry or frightened out-of-your-mind.
 Those feelings are justifiable.
 We are just saying to take a time-out until you can discipline properly.
 (Remember “discipline” means to teach, not to punish.)
 You discipline best when you are in teacher-mode rather than attack or I-told-you-so mode.

 - Be a sounding board.
-Trust in her ability to think through the problem and be there as she processes what happened.
-Feel free to prompt her with, “What might you do differently next time?” or “If a friend or your little sister was in a similar circumstance, what advice would you give?”
-Listen and notice her increased wisdom.
+Trust in your teen’s ability to think through the problem and be there as they process what happened.
+Feel free to prompt with, “What might you do differently next time?” or “If a friend or your little sister was in a similar circumstance, what advice would you give?”
+Listen and notice their increased wisdom.

 - Be unconditionally loving.
 Remember that unconditional love does not mean unconditional acceptance.
 You should not accept behaviors that compromise safety or morality.
 (For example: using illegal drugs, vaping, drinking while under the influence of alcohol.)
 But your presence is unquestionable and there is always the possibility to be forgiven and to get a do-over.
-A consequence is an act of love designed to help him own or solidify a lesson.
+A consequence is an act of love designed to help your teen own or solidify a lesson.
 Loving parents give consequences because they care, not to punish or get even.
-Another reason to remain clearly loving is to be certain your teen never feels as though she has done irreparable harm to your relationship.
-If she does, she will feel she has nothing to lose in continuing the undesirable behavior.
-Maybe even worse is that next time she might hide the behavior from you rather than letting you help her get through it.
+Another reason to remain clearly loving is to be certain your teen never feels as though they have done irreparable harm to your relationship.
+If they do, they will feel as though they have nothing to lose in continuing the undesirable behavior.
+Maybe even worse is that next time they might hide the behavior from you rather than letting you help them get through it.

 In the most challenging parenting moments, every instinct in your body drives you towards actions you may regret later.
 We need to rise above our baser human instincts to be strategic in our parenting.
 Here are five things to avoid whenever possible.

-- Don’t try to talk through a problem while he is still in a panic.
-It is critical that he is able to think if he is solidifying a lesson.
-That means he can’t be in “running from danger” mode.
-It is not possible for his brain to absorb a lesson in active panic mode.
-Remind him how happy you are he is safe.
-Hug him if it feels like it will help and tell him you’ll talk later.
+- Don’t try to talk through a problem while in a panic.
+It is critical that your teen is able to think in order to solidify a lesson.
+That means they can’t be in “running from danger” mode.
+It is not possible for the teen brain to absorb a lesson in active panic mode.
+Remind your child how happy you are that they are safe.
+Hug your child if it feels like it will help and tell them you’ll talk later.

 - Don’t lecture.
-Your goal is to have her own her solutions and incorporate them into a growing repertoire of decision-making wisdom.
-Lectures backfire because they simply aren’t understood by young people, especially when they are upset.
+Your goal is to have your teen own the solution and incorporate them into a growing repertoire of decision-making wisdom.
+Lectures backfire because they aren’t understood by young people, especially when they are upset.

-- Don’t use guilt — even when he deserves to feel guilty.
-There is a good chance he already feels bad.
-He should absolutely know how concerned you are.
-He should know what the right way to handle the issue should be in the future.
-He should be reminded of the open and respectful communication you deserve.
-But if you make it about you, instead of the lesson he needs to learn, he may feel so bad he’ll miss the point.
-What’s more, guilt could push him above the emotional threshold he can handle.
-That could cause him to reject you rather than attempt to feel what he’s not capable of processing.
+- Don’t use guilt.
+There is a good chance your teen already feels bad.
+They should absolutely know how concerned you are.
+They should know what the right way to handle the issue should be in the future.
+They should be reminded of the open and respectful communication you deserve.
+But if you make it about you, instead of the lesson, your teen may feel so bad they’ll miss the point.
+What’s more, guilt could push them above the emotional threshold they can handle.
+That could cause your teen to reject you rather than attempt to feel what they are not capable of processing.

 - Resist the urge to point out a pattern.
-As much as it may be obvious to you that she should have learned this lesson previously, adolescents don’t respond well when they feel like you are “piling on” with past memories.
-It could trigger her saying something like,“You’re always bringing that up.
+As much as it may be obvious to you that they should have learned this lesson previously, adolescents don’t respond well when they feel like you are “piling on” with past memories.
+It could trigger them to say something like,“You’re always bringing that up.
 You just want to make me feel worse.”
-On the other hand, you can calmly point out that she has had a similar experience in the past and invite her to draw from past experiences.
+On the other hand, you can calmly invite your teen to draw from past experiences.

 - Never say, “I told you so!”
 Enough said.